Rachel Levine: Career

-After completing her training in pediatrics and psychiatry at New York City's Mount Sinai Hospital, Levine moved from Manhattan to central Pennsylvania in 1993 where she joined the faculty of the Penn State College of Medicine and the staff at Penn State Hershey Medical Center.
+After completing her training in pediatrics and psychiatry at New York City's Mount Sinai Hospital, Levine moved from Manhattan to central Pennsylvania in 1993, where she joined the faculty of the Penn State College of Medicine and the staff at Penn State Hershey Medical Center.
 During her tenure, she created Penn State Hershey Medical Center's Division of Adolescent Medicine and the Penn State Hershey Eating Disorders Program.
-She was in charge of the latter when she was nominated for the position of Pennsylvania physician general in 2015.

 Pennsylvania Department of Health

-In 2015, Levine was nominated by Pennsylvania Governor-elect Tom Wolf to serve as Pennsylvania's physician general.
+In 2015, Levine was nominated by Pennsylvania governor-elect Tom Wolf to serve as Physician General for the Pennsylvania Department of Health.
 In one of her most lauded actions as physician general, Levine signed an order allowing law enforcement officers to carry naloxone.

 A 2016 statewide audit of Pennsylvania nursing homes found "outdated regulations, dangerously low staffing requirements for nurses, and overarching issues with weak and inconsistent inspections."
 Three years later the Pennsylvania auditor general found little had changed.
 Responding to the audit and allegations that her department had failed to remedy the shortcomings, Levine said "new regulations were imminent and would fix the problems."
 However, more than a year later, reporters with the investigative partnership Spotlight PA found: "Not only do problems remain, but the coronavirus has likely exploited the shortcomings, fueling deadly outbreaks across the state."

 In July 2017, Governor Wolf appointed Levine as Secretary of Health, and she was unanimously confirmed by the Pennsylvania State Senate.